Velvet Chains (band)

+History

+Formation and first album (2018–2021)

 The band was formed in 2018 in Las Vegas, Nevada by Nils Goldschmidt.
 He recruited the original lineup through an ad he posted on Craigslist.
+Initially the band would play covers at local bars and clubs, however in 2020 Nils decided to transition into an original band.

 The band launched its first album "Icarus" on 24 September 2021.
 It was released with 10 songs, including two singles "Tattooed" and "Strangelove".
 It features guest appearances by guitarist Richard Fortus from Guns N' Roses, and bassist Jeff Rouse and guitarist Mike Squires, both from Duff McKagan's Loaded.
-Its recording took place in early 2021 at different studios in Las Vegas and Seattle; songs co-written with Drew Lawrence, sound engineering done by Greg Williamson, and mixing and mastering was done by Tristan Hardin.
+This album was later taken down by the band in 2023; however 3 songs "Tattooed", "Pass The Disease" & "Wasted" were re-recorded with Ro Viper on vocals and re-uploaded.

 The first single "Tattooed" features special guest appearance of Guns N' Roses guitarist Richard Fortus and it was released in July 2021.

-The song's music video was directed by Dean Karr.
+Current lineup and latest releases (2022–present)

 The band launched its second EP "Morbid Dreams" on 21 October 2022.
 It was released with 6 songs, including three singles "Last Drop", "Back On The Train" and "Can't Win".

-Its recording took place in early 2022 at different studios in Las Vegas; songs co-written with Drew Lawrence, and production done by Kane Churko and Monster Sound & Picture.
+In 2024, the band underwent a transition in their lineup, now featuring Ro Viper on vocals, Lahi Cassiano on lead guitar and backing vocals, Jason Hope on drums, Von Boldt on rhythm guitar and backing vocals, and Nils Goldschmidt on bass and backing vocals who is also the only original founding member.
+In 2023 the band released 3 new singles: "I Am The Ocean" produced by Kellen McGregor; "Stuck Against The Wall" produced by Erik Ron; and "Eyes Closed" produced by The Heavy and mixed by Joshua Wilbur.

+Live Shows

-The band participated in Rock Fest 2022 which was held July 13–16 in Cadott, Wisconsin and in Blue Ridge Rock Fest 2022 which was held September 8–11 in Alton, Virginia.
+The band participated in Rock Fest 2022 which was held July 13–16 in Cadott, Wisconsin, in Blue Ridge Rock Festival 2022 which was held September 8–11 in Alton, Virginia and in Summer Breeze Open Air Brasil Festival 2023 which was held April 26–28 in São Paulo, Brazil.

+Velvet Chains has also opened for several mainstream acts including Stone Temple Pilots, The Winery Dogs, Saint Asonia, L.A.
+Guns and Last in Line, among others.

+In early 2024 the band went on tour to Brazil with Slash featuring Myles Kennedy and the Conspirators, billed as their opening act for their "The River is Rising" tour.
+The shows were held in Belo Horizonte on January 29, in São Paulo on January 31, in Rio de Janeiro on February 1 and in Porto Alegre on February 4.